jonsth131/ggtool/README.md

 ```
 Whenever a *.ktxbz file is extracted, it is then also converted to PNG and saved alongside the extracted file.

 Note that this uses your OpenGL-driver for decompressing the BPTC-compressed data.
-Your milage may vary depending on your GPU is and how updated your drivers are.
+Your milage may vary depending on your GPU and how updated your drivers are.

 # Usage
 ```